Greek Mythology-Themed Halloween Costumes for Couples

 The union of love and soul

-Eros was going to obey his mother's order, but he ended up falling in love with Psyche instead (in some versions, he ended up hurting himself with one of his own arrows).
+Eros was going to obey his mother's order, but he ended up falling in love with Psyche instead (in some versions of the myth, he ended up hurting himself with one of his own arrows).

 Her future husband was waiting for her on top of a mountain, so Psyche's parents brought her and left her there.